Faylixe/googlecodejam-client/README.md

 ### Initialization action

 This action does not take any parameters, and will open up a Firefox instance in order to authenticate to Google services.
-Once Firefox is opened into the login page, please proceed to the authentication process, and when you will be logged and redirected to the code jam home page, Firefox will be closed automatically.
+Once Firefox is opened and the login page loaded, please proceed to the authentication process, and when you will be logged and redirected to the code jam home page, Firefox will be closed automatically.